nipo/nsl/doc/architecture_notes/altera/index.rst

 ``oscena`` held high keeps it running after configuration, and ``nsl_clocking.oscillator``'s ``clock_internal`` backend does exactly that.

+**Its rate is only specified through the AS DCLK it clocks**: 20 to 40 MHz, 33 MHz typical (C10LP51002 table 37).
+The atom output runs at about twice DCLK -- a 10CL025 on a CYC1000 measures about 65 MHz, read as the throughput of an SPI master it clocks at known divisors -- so a design has to cope with anything up to 80 MHz.
+Anything derived from it, such as an SPI divisor, is computed against that fastest case.

-**It runs faster than Quartus believes.**  The timing model caps the atom at about 46 MHz through its minimum pulse width, while a 10CL025 on a CYC1000 measures about 65 MHz, read as the throughput of an SPI master it clocks at known divisors.
-A design on it cannot be constrained at the real rate without failing that check, so constrain it lower and keep the fabric paths well inside the real period.
+**It runs faster than Quartus believes.**  The timing model caps the atom at about 46 MHz through its minimum pulse width.
+A design on it cannot be constrained at the fastest case without failing that check, so constrain it lower and keep the fabric paths well inside 12.5 ns.

 User JTAG
 =========